blindnet-io/blindnet.dev/decision-records/DR-0002-password-assistant-package-manager.md

 - Excellent documentation
 - Leaves door open to transition to a more feature rich tool in the future, such as Nx or Turborepo.

-Initially, I was concerned that Lerna would not be suitable to developing web components.
-However further research has alleviated this concern and I believe it is the best choice.
-If our requirements change down the road, there is support from both Nx and Turborepo to transition to their tools from Lerna.

 ## Pros and Cons of the Options